MaynardMiner/SWARM/README.md

 https://github.com/MaynardMiner/SWARM/wiki/SMOS-Install

+Note: I have no users request SMOS use, so I no longer maintain.
+Post issue if you problems.

 **Note**

 You may need to Rocket Launch/Reboot in order to have Agent restart and start recieving data from SWARM